sourcesnow/xpspl/docs/index.rst

 Development
 -----------

-The current version of documentation you are reading belongs to the event_removal branch of development.
+The current version of documentation you are reading belongs to the xspel branch of development.

 This branch is not considered stable and should not be used for production software.